AbdelRahmanAlTamimi/cvify/src/groq/prompt.md

 {{jobDescription}}
 ```

-## User Profile
+## Profile

 ```
-{{userProfile}}
+{{profile}}
 ```

 ## Instructions

 1. **Analyze the Job Description**: Identify key requirements, skills, technologies, and qualifications mentioned.

-2. **Match User Profile**: Review the user's profile and identify experiences, skills, projects, and achievements that align with the job requirements.
+2. **Match Profile Profile**: Review the profile and identify experiences, skills, projects, and achievements that align with the job requirements.

 3. **Optimize Content**:
    - Prioritize relevant experiences and projects